abrahamwoubie/summerschool/tasks.md

 If you are bringing your own laptop, follow instructions on the following page before first practical session:  ([http://cs.uef.fi/~anssk/summer19/installation.html]( http://cs.uef.fi/~anssk/summer19/installation.html))

 ## Learning diary
-You need to submit your answers for the learning diary.
-The deadline for the submission is 30.8.2019, and answers should be returned to anssk@uef.fi with title beginning [Summer School].

 <!--Filled learning diary can be returned in Moodle ([https://moodle.uef.fi/course/view.php?id=17032](https://moodle.uef.fi/course/view.php?id=17032)). <!--([https://moodle.uef.fi/course/view.php?id=17032](https://moodle.uef.fi/course/view.php?id=17032))-->

 To obtain 3 ECTS from the course, participants are required to submit a filled learning diary that contains answers to different questions related to the course lectures.

-Learning diary questions will be added here during the course.
+The deadline for the submission of the learning diary is 30.8.2019, and answers should be returned to anssk@uef.fi with title beginning [Summer School].

 <!--**Learning diary questions:** [https://moodle.uef.fi/mod/resource/view.php?id=1309620](https://moodle.uef.fi/mod/resource/view.php?id=1309620)-->